aws/aws-eks-best-practices/content/scalability/docs/control-plane.md

 ### Use pod disruption budgets and safe node shutdown

 Removing pods and nodes from a Kubernetes cluster requires controllers to make updates to multiple resources (e.g. EndpointSlices).
 Doing this frequently or too quickly can cause API server throttling and application outages as changes propogate to controllers.
 [Pod Disruption Budgets](https://kubernetes.io/docs/concepts/workloads/pods/disruptions/) are a best practice to slow down churn to protect workload availability as nodes are removed or rescheduled in a cluster.

-As pods are being removed it's important that your nodes are terminated safely.
-The [AWS node termination handler](https://github.com/aws/aws-node-termination-handler) will watch for termination events (e.g. EC2 Spot interruptions) and cordon and drain your node properly to be replaced.
-If you're using Karpenter for node provisioning you [may not need to run a separate termination handler](https://karpenter.sh/docs/concepts/deprovisioning/).

 ## Use Client-Side Cache when running Kubectl